zylim726/bidding-assignment/README.md

 DB_PASSWORD=
 ```

-Run the database migrations and seed the initial data:
+Run the migrations and seed the initial data:

 ```bash
 php artisan migrate:fresh --seed
 ```

+> `migrate:fresh --seed` is intended for local development/testing.
+It resets the local database and recreates the initial auction data.

 Start the Laravel development server: